Anshika10022001/Diwali-Sales-Analysis/README.md

 ![vis7](https://github.com/Anshika10022001/Diwali-Sales-Analysis/assets/128470731/08eca589-27bb-4ddc-8b78-426e52e58179)

-### From above graph we can see that most of the customers are unmarried
+### From above graph we can see that most of the customers are married

 ![VIS8](https://github.com/Anshika10022001/Diwali-Sales-Analysis/assets/128470731/3280c497-f788-4ecb-9281-eaadb6bd1a03)